COVID-19 Hub Privacy Notice

 - Request your data to be rectified if it is inaccurate or incomplete.

-- Have your data transferred or copied should you move to another authority.
+- Where feasible, have your data transferred or copied should you move to another authority.

 - Not be subject to automated decision-making including profiling.

 Further information about how to submit a Subject Access Request.

 Please visit the Data Protection page for further details on how the council complies with the new Data Protection Act 2018.

 If you have any concerns